-The effect of this acquisition will be included in the consolidated statements of operations beginning February 1, 2021.
+The effect of two of these acquisitions will be included in the consolidated statements of operations beginning April 1, 2021, and the third of these acquisitions will be included in the consolidated statements of operations beginning May 1, 2021.

 The Company is still evaluating the allocations of the preliminary purchase consideration and pro forma results of operations.